gmanalang/raceready-ui/README.md

 # raceready-ui![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

+NOTE: had issue merging code into main. please see branches for all actual commit history for my groupmmates, I (Kevin) obviously was not the only person working on this repo, thanks!

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)